Deep learning of committor and explainable artificial intelligence analysis for identifying reaction coordinates: Methods

 $\mathcal{D}_{\mathrm{KL}}$ can be divided into the self- and cross-entropy terms ($\mathcal{H}_\mathrm{S}$ and $\mathcal{H}_\mathrm{X}$, resepectively)

 where

 and

-As the self-entropy term is invariant to changes in the trial reaction coordinate $q$, minimizing $\mathcal{D}_{\mathrm{KL}}$ is equivalent to mimizing the cross-entropy term.
+As the self-entropy term is invariant to changes in the trial RC $q$, minimizing $\mathcal{D}_{\mathrm{KL}}$ is equivalent to minimizing the cross-entropy term.
 The following objective function $\mathcal{L}$ is thus defined to quantify the difference between the modeled and pre-evaluated committors:

 Note that the first term is a generalization of the log-likelihood maximization.~\cite{peters2006Obtaining, peters2007Extensions} The second term describes the penalty function applied to $q$ so as to suppress overfitting and $\mathbf{\lambda}$ is the regularization parameter that controls the penalty term.
 An example is the $L_2$ norm regularization.~\cite{mori2020Learning} By minimizing Eq.~\eqref{eq:L_q}, a RC $q$ that most closely mimic the monotonic behivior, \textit{e.g.}, $p_\mathrm{B}(q) = \left[ 1 + \tanh(q)\right]/2$, can be obtained.